Distribution of tree parameters by martingale approach: Number of automorphisms

 Finally, we proceed to part (d).
 Let $W = F(\Tran) - \log\Autrabs{\Tran}$ and $Z = \log \Autrabs{\Tran} - \log\Autabs{\Tran}$.
 From \cref{lem:moment-relations}(a,b,c), we get that

 Then, we have

 \end{proof}

-The final ingredient needed to apply Theorem \ref{T:main} is a bound on the variance of $F(\Tran)$, given in the lemma below.
-The proof of \cref{lem:linear-moments} is long and technical and is thus postponed until \cref{sec:auto-variance}. \begin{lemma} For sufficiently large $n$, we have $\Vari{F(\T)} \geq 0.002\,n$. \end{lemma}
+The final ingredient needed to apply Theorem \ref{T:main} is a bound on the variance of $F(\Tran)$, given in the lemma below. \begin{lemma} For sufficiently large $n$, we have $\Vari{F(\T)} \geq 0.002\,n$. \end{lemma} The proof of Lemma \ref{lem:linear-moments} is lengthy and quite technical.
+We include it in Appendix B of the ArXiv version \cite{TreesArxiv} of the current paper.

-We are ready to prove the following result.
+Now, we are ready to prove the following result.

 \begin{thm} Conjecture \ref{conj:log-normal} is true.
 Furthermore, $\delta_K\left[ \log \Autabs{\T} \right] = O\left(n^{-\frac{1}{4} + \epsilon}\right)$ and $\delta_K\left[ \log \Autrabs{\T} \right]= O\left(n^{-\frac{1}{4} + \epsilon}\right)$ for any $\epsilon > 0$. \end{thm}